-Hey there!
-Welcome to JetSetting Fools!
-You will find our best travel tips for destinations worldwide.
-Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
+Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
+Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-After spending a week in Cooly, it was high time we took a day trip from Coolangatta to Surfers Paradise to check out the oceanfront skyscrapers that give a big city feel to the Gold Coast.
+After spending a week in Cooly, it was high time we took a day trip from Coolangatta to Surfers Paradise to check out the oceanfront skyscrapers that give a big city feel to the Gold Coast of Australia.

 Getting from Coolangatta to Surfers Paradise